olcf/olcf-user-docs/data/index.rst

 Globus
 ============

-Four Globus Collections have been established for OLCF resources.
+Three Globus Collections have been established for OLCF resources.

 .. list-table::
    :header-rows: 1